 There are many restaurants in Poipu.
 First things first: the local Starbucks is just down Poipu road a few blocks at the Poipu Village Shopping Center.
 Here are several of our favorite eateries: Casa di Amici and Brenneckes are across from Poipu Beach, both nice reasonably priced family restaurants with decent food.
 Dondero’s at the Hyatt, a real classy restaurant with the best meals around.
 There are many others that people have enjoyed, such as: Kalapaki Joe’s (Sports bar and restaurant), Keoki’s Paradise, Roy’s, Merrimans, Tortilla Republic, and Josselyn’s Tapas.
 Most of these you will reach traveling west on Poipu Road.
 The only event you would need to reserve in advance is perhaps one of the Luaus, either at Smith’s Tropical Paradise, or at the Kilohana Plantation.

 There are a few grocery stores in Koloa/Poipu.
 In Koloa there is Big Save (6:00AM – 11:00PM) – a full grocery with bakery, deli and sushi; and also Seuoka’s Market – lots of variety and more local flavor.
 They are at opposite ends of Koloa’s main street (Koloa is the little town just a mile up the bypass road).
 They both have some natural food items but for more selection there is Kukui’ula Market in a little commercial strip with Outfitters Kauai and the Dive Shop near the roundabout on Poipu Rd.
-Also near the roundabout is Kukui’ula Shopping Village with many boutiques and restaurants and a high-end natural foods store & cafe called Living Foods.
+Also near the roundabout is Kukui’ula Shopping Village with many boutiques and restaurants.